-Section 4E.07 Pedestrian Detectors
+Section 4E.08 Pedestrian Detectors

-When pedestrian actuation is used, pedestrian pushbutton detectors should be easy to use and conveniently located near each end of the crosswalks.
+When pedestrian actuation is used, pedestrian pushbutton detectors should be capable of easy activation and conveniently located near each end of the crosswalks.

 Signs (see Section 2B.40) shall be mounted adjacent to or integral with pedestrian pushbutton detectors, explaining their purpose and use.